Easy delicious Gazpacho soup, perfect for a hot summer day when you don’t want much to eat, but need something

 Much later on in the 15th Century, after the New World crops were introduced from the Americas to Europe, peppers and tomatoes were introduced to the dish and it has changed little since then.

-There is also a white Gazpacho, Ajo Blanco, which is made with blended almonds, garlic and the ever-traditional bread and olive oil, not to mention restaurants turning the dish into something altogether more expensive and glamorous.
-I don't use garlic in my version although some do, I find the flavour too distracting from the cleanness of the other ingredients.
+There is also a white Gazpacho, Ajo Blanco, which is made with blended almonds, garlic, and the ever-traditional bread and olive oil, not to mention restaurants turning the dish into something altogether more expensive and glamorous.
+I don’t use garlic in my version although some do, I find the flavor too distracting from the cleanness of the other ingredients.
 Feel free to add a small garlic clove if you want though.

 I add some chili for a little heat, celery because I love its herbal quality and sometimes a can of tomatoes if the fresh ones are a little peaky or bland, and it makes the soup go further.
 I don’t sieve my soup because I find it more substantial served chunky but feel free to strain if you wish.

-But, remembering that this is a traditional peasant dish (which far from being a derogatory term, reflects the inventiveness that comes with frugality), it is a wonderful way to use up tomatoes that are a bit past their use-by date, peppers that are looking shriveled and bread that not even the dog will touch.
+But, remember that this is a traditional peasant dish (which far from being a derogatory term, reflects the inventiveness that comes with frugality), it is a wonderful way to use up tomatoes that are a bit past their use-by date, peppers that are looking shriveled and bread that not even the dog will touch.
 The one proviso is that you use the best quality extra virgin olive oil that you have in the kitchen – bad olive oil will flavor the soup most unfavorably.
 And to sharpen up the flavor a little, a splash of sherry vinegar is perfect.
 It adds the perfect little kick.